transmission/transmission/docs/rpc-spec.md

 | `beginPiece` | number | tr_file_view
 | `endPiece` | number | tr_file_view

+Files are returned in the order they are laid out in the torrent.
+References to "file indices" throughout this specification should be interpreted as the position of the file within this ordering, with the first file bearing index 0.

 `fileStats`: a file's non-constant properties.
-An array of `tr_info.filecount` objects, each containing:
+An array of `tr_info.filecount` objects, in the same order as `files`, each containing:

 | Key | Value Type | transmission.h source
 |:--|:--|:--